Booby and Booba

-Booby and Booba (Hebrew: בובי ובובה, Bubi ve Buba) (Note: Booby and Booba have also been translated as "Bobby and Boba", "Bobby and Bubba" or "Bobby and the Doll") It is a 52-episode Israeli TV show for toddlers aged 1–4 that aired in 2003 on BabyTV and The series was produced by the Israeli production company A.C.
+Booby and Booba (Hebrew: בובי ובובה, Bubi ve Buba) (Note: Booby and Booba have also been translated as "Bobby and Boba", "Bobby and Bubba" or "Bobby and the Doll") It is a 52-episode Israeli TV show for toddlers aged 1–4 that was based on an Israeli children's video titled Booby Goes for a Walk: The Laughing Baaby, both which later begain airing in 2003 on BabyTV, and later began airing on July 4, 2005 internationally on BabyTV and The series was produced by the Israeli production company A.C.
 Pictures.
 A musical play was subsequently created based on this series.